Grade 1 Supporting tests: a simple guide

 Further resources

-Examples of sight reading tests can be found in Trinity’s Sound at Sight series, also available in your local music shops.
+Examples of sight reading tests can be found in Trinity’s Sound at Sight series, also available to buy from the Trinity shop.

 Improvisation